Professor-Redwood-Team/Professor-Redwood/README.md

 - Under App Name, type 'Professor Redwood', or another name for your bot
 - Click Create App
 - Click Create a Bot User
-- Under App Details, click to reveal the Token (This is your token needed for the bot code!)
+- Under App Details, click to reveal the client secret, and paste it into your config/.env file under DISCORD_TOKEN
-- Copy the Token, and paste it into your secrets.js file under BOTID
+- Paste the CLIENT ID in config/.env as well.
-- Now, copy the Client ID and paste it into this URL: https://discordapp.com/oauth2/authorize?&client_id=<CLIENT ID>&scope=bot&permissions=0
+- Now, copy the Client ID and paste it into this URL: `https://discordapp.com/oauth2/authorize?&client_id=<CLIENT ID>&scope=bot&permissions=1342401618`
 - Choose the name of your Discord server
 - Authorize the Bot!
 - Go to the Server Settings for your discord, and search for a user/member, find your bot and grant it mod privileges
 5) Go to the config folder and create a secrets.json.
 Follow instructions in the config/readme.txt.
-6) Run your bot
+6) Run your bot with either
-node bot.js
+`node bot.js` or `node server.js`